gdsports/USB_Host_Library_SAMD/README.md

 This library is based on the [USB Host Shield Library 2.0](https://github.com/felis/USB_Host_Shield_2.0) with modifications to work on Arduino and Arduino compatible SAMD boards.
-Be sure to see the README for details on Bluetooth pairing, etc. because the information is not repeated here.
+Be sure to see the READ ME for details on Bluetooth pairing, etc. because the information is not repeated here.

-This library would not be possible without the work of the USB Host Shield Library developers.
-Thank you!
+This library would not be possible without the work of the USB Host Shield Library developers is necessary!

 The example programs should work on Zero, M0, and MKR family on the native USB port in USB host mode.
 The USB host shield with MAX3421E is not supported by